tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 process is used when passing transactions as a parameter at the step of "player agreement" check (where we check the player agrees with the currently being validated transaction).

+{TODO: UPDATE: Classes are modifiable too, so we should not provide access to the transactions at ALL.
+Also, no import is allowed, so that they do not use inspection tools to trigger code execution
+ALSO, they are in the own thread to make sure we can kill them and continue the game and they will not be able to hold the CPU forever}

 ## Implementation of the game / game execution flow

 ## Global overview of the game's organization